GET A FREE ESTIMATE

 There are two methods of handling asbestos, and it depends largely on how “friable” it is (this refers to how easily it becomes airborne asbestos dust and can be inhaled).

-If the asbestos materials are found in a space that is not usually exposed to the home’s residents, a method such as closure or encapsulation may be used to cover or seal the material so that fibers are not released.
+If the asbestos materials are found in a space that is not usually exposed to the home’s residents, we use a method such as closure or encapsulation to cover or seal the material so that fibers are not released.

 This is different from asbestos removal because the asbestos material itself is not eliminated, it is the RISK of fiber release and having it become inhalable that is eliminated.

-In certain situations where the asbestos cannot be repaired, if it is far too damaged or extremely friable and presents high levels of health risk to you and your family, the best course of action might be to have the asbestos hazard completely removed.
+In certain situations where we cannot repair the asbestos, if it is far too damaged or extremely friable and presents high levels of health risk to you and your family, the best course of action might be to have the asbestos hazard completely removed.
 If you’re doing any major renovations to your home and suspect asbestos contamination, it might also make sense to have it removed before continuing your rebuild.

 Either way, both asbestos removal and repair can be complex and should only be done by a certified asbestos abatement contractor.

 The Asbestos Professionals You Can Count On

 Here at Strongwater Restoration, our certified asbestos abatement professionals will never recommend unnecessary removals in order to earn more money from you.
 Our asbestos abatement plan meets your individual needs and budget: no matter the situation, you can always trust that we will deliver a solution according to your objectives, timeline, and financial constraints.

-With 59 years of experience in the residential and commercial restoration business, we are committed to serving our communities within the New York, Fairfield, and Westchester areas.
+For nearly six decades, our dynamic and dedicated team has been revitalizing residential and commercial spaces throughout New York, Fairfield, and Westchester.
+Let us bring our passion for restoration to your neighborhood.
 Whether you require asbestos abatement specialists or a full-service restoration company, we are here for you 24/7, night or day, 365 days a year.

 For accredited asbestos professionals you can trust, call us today at 718-357-9191.